soijebor/Credit_Risk/README.md

 * #### ***Naive Random Oversampling***

 For the Naive Random Oversampling algorithm,I resampled the training data with the RandomOversampler.
-I got a count of {'low_risk': 51366, 'high_risk': 51366}.
+I got a count of 'low_risk': 51366, 'high_risk': 51366.
 I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.55 respectively with the balanced accuracy score of 0.65.

 * #### ***SMOTE Oversampling***

 For the SMOTE Oversampling algorithm,I resampled the training data with SMOTE.
-I got a count of {'low_risk': 51366, 'high_risk': 51366}.
+I got a count of 'low_risk': 51366, 'high_risk': 51366.
 I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.69 respectively with the balanced accuracy score 0.66.

 * #### ***Undersampling***

 For the Undersampling algorithm,I resampled the training data with ClusterCentroids resampler.
-I got a count of {'high_risk': 246, 'low_risk': 246}.
+I got a count of 'high_risk': 246, 'low_risk': 246.
 I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.42 respectively with the balanced accuracy score 0.54.

 * #### ***Combination (Over and Under) Sampling***